 PhD in Holistic Health and Medicine

-Learn about doctoral programs that offer training in holistic medicine, including use of natural remedies, herbs, acupuncture and other forms of natural healing.
-While Doctor of Philosophy (Ph.D.) programs in holistic health and medicine are generally not available, you can find related programs.
+Learn about doctoral programs that offer training in holistic medicine using various forms of natural healing.
 Keep reading for more information, including common prerequisites, career options and licensing requirements.
 Schools offering Allied Health degrees can also be found in these popular choices.

 What Doctoral Degrees Can I Earn in Holistic Health and Medicine?